-But perhaps my most important reservation is with a central argument that Mulmuley has offered for GCT in recent years [171, 174, 173].
-His argument is that, even if GCT isn't literally the only way forward on $P \stackrel{?}{=} NP$ , still, the choice of GCT to go after explicit obstructions is in some sense provably unavoidable-and furthermore, GCT is the "simplest" approach to finding the explicit obstructions, so Occam's Razor all but forces us to try GCT first.
-I completely agree that GCT represents a natural attack plan.
-It's something to try.
-But I don't think we have any theorem that can support the interpretation that GCT's choices are inevitable, or "basically" inevitable.
-And I can easily envision that progress will come by freely "mixing and matching" GCT ideas with non-GCT ones.
+In recent years, Mulmuley has advanced the following argument [192, 195, 194]: even if GCT isn't literally the only way forward on $P \stackrel{?}{=} NP$ , still, the choice of GCT to go after explicit obstructions is in some sense provably unavoidable-and furthermore, GCT is the "simplest" approach to finding the explicit obstructions, so Occam's Razor all but forces us to try GCT first.
+I agree that GCT represents a natural attack plan.

+But I disagree with the claim that we have any theorem telling us that GCT's choices are inevitable, or "basically" inevitable.
+In this section, I'll explain why.

-In more detail, we can identify at least four major successive decisions that GCT makes:
+We can identify at least four major successive decisions that GCT makes:

-- (1) To prove $P \neq NP$ , we should start by proving Valiant's Conjecture 70. - (2) To prove Valiant's Conjecture, the natural approach is to prove Conjecture 85, about orbit closures. - (3) To prove Conjecture 85, the natural approach is to find explicit representation-theoretic embedding obstructions. - (4) To find those obstructions, we should start by finding faster algorithms (or algorithms in lower complexity classes) to learn about the multiplicities of irreps.
+- (1) To prove $P \neq NP$ , we should start by proving Valiant's Conjecture 72. - (2) To prove Valiant's Conjecture, the natural approach is to prove Conjecture 89, about orbit closures. - (3) To prove Conjecture 89, the natural approach is to find explicit representation-theoretic embedding obstructions. - (4) To find those obstructions, we should start by finding faster algorithms (or algorithms in lower complexity classes) to learn about the multiplicities of irreps.

-All four decisions are reasonable, but not one is obvious.
-And of course, even if every proposition in a list has high probability individually (or high probability conditioned on its predecessors), their conjunction could have probability close to zero!
+All four decisions are defensible, but not one is obvious.
+And of course, even if every proposition in a list had good probability individually (or good probability conditioned on its predecessors), their conjunction could have probability close to zero!